 Goodman Trail is a 5.1 mile moderately trafficked loop trail located near Dexter, Oregon that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.

 A well wooded trail that runs along side an inlet.
 After a brief climb, the trail crosses a few small creek beds before taking you through tall trees and fern lined views.
 Just short of two miles in, you will come across a small waterfall, that is very rewarding to your hike.
 Continue to the right just a few hundred yards to a large log bridge and Goodman Creek.
 Great picnic spot and turn around.